csvsoundsystem/nicar-cartodb-postgis/README.md

 ````

 So, starting from the outside in, we're ordering our table with this crazy `<->` operator, which finds the lat/lng of a Post Office point and sorts the table in ascending order of distance to that point.
 In other words, take a given post office, and sort the areas in the broadband table in order of increasing distance away from that point -- do that for every post office point.

+You can read more about what the `<->` does with [the indexed-nearest neighbor search](http://boundlessgeo.com/2011/09/indexed-nearest-neighbour-search-in-postgis/).

 Now, you can see in the `SELECT` part, we're then measuring the distance between that Post Office and the areas with broadband.
 This query would measure the distance from a given post office to __every__ point with broadband but we just want the first one.
 Because the `ORDER BY` has already put the closest broadband area first, we just need the measurement to first row, so hence the `LIMIT 1`.